The Deadliest Flu in History 6

 Park was surprised when people who worked for him became sick or died.
 He thought, “This is what happened during the Typhoid Outbreak.”
 He gave up on his plans and concentrated on one thing, telling the press, “What was this pathogen?”

 Both Parks and Williams were isolated scientists, both slipping through fissures in the earth’s crust, and being pulled down.
 As the disease spread, the State of New York was terrified.
-People were now dying within days, like other outbreaks, and some dying a month later.
+People were now dying within days, like other outbreaks, and some died a month later.
 These were the times when it was impossible to get a nurse or doctor.
 The papers reported nurses had been kidnapped and brought to homes within the City of New York, especially wealthy families.

 The two Scientists gathered samples taken by technicians in various hospitals; it too had a name, “Delivering death.”
 As samples arrived, everything mattered within the lab, from sterilized test tubes, flasks, and numbering about two-hundred and fifty thousand tubes.
 The scientific approach could be dozens of ways to grow bacteria, although the pathogen was deemed time-consuming; Parks and Williams had no time.